-Click here for more information and additional payment options.
+Click here for a full list of available payment options.

 Water is crucial in the fight against the spread of coronavirus (COVID-19).
 In order to make sure everyone can practice proper handwashing, we are suspending water shut offs for failure to pay until further notice.

 Water quality and water service remain unaffected by coronavirus (COVID-19).
 All customers can continue to use and drink water from their tap as usual.

 For more information, visit the EPA’s Coronavirus and Drinking Water and Wastewater website or give call us at 619-420-1413.